stacks-network/docs/src/pages/understand-stacks/stacking.md

 - Commit to participation before a reward cycle begins
 - At the time of writing: Hold ~70,000 Stacks (STX) tokens - or pool with others to reach the minimum
 - Lock up Stacks (STX) tokens for a specified period
-- Set a Bitcoin address to receive rewards
+- Set a supported Bitcoin address to receive rewards (native segwit is not supported)

 Token holders will have a variety of providers and tools to support their participation in Stacking.
 Current providers, including 1-click options, pools, and more can be found [here](https://stacks.org/stacking#earn).